nuuuwan/news_lk3_data/README.md

 The suspects were arrested with 21 grams and 350 milligrams of heroin while they were in hiding at Pathagama in the Pallewela area.

-During questioning them, it was revealed that the main shooter an…
+During questioning them, it was revealed that the main shooter and two other gunmen who had arrived for the Beliatta shooting had fled to Dubai after the incident.

-◼️
+It has also been revealed that their flight tickets have been arranged by another individual engaged in organized crimes, 'Nipuna' who is in Dubai.

+...

 [Data](articles/ae4492cd.json)